- Kimberly Barber - Adjunct Professor of Theology and Scripture

 Barber received a PhD from Fuller Theological Seminary, where he wrote a dissertation that focused on the historical Jesus and ancient Jewish eschatological hopes for a new temple and a new priesthood (currently being revised for publication).
 Barber also holds a BA in Theology and Philosophy from Azusa Pacific University and a MA from Franciscan University.

 Dr. Barber was granted the mandatum by Robert Brom, while bishop of San Diego, as an ecclesial recognition of his posture and commitment to always teach in communion with the Church.
-He lives in San Diego with his wife Kimberly and their four children.
+He lives in San Diego with his wife Kimberly.
 Visit Michael‘s blog, ‘The Sacred Page.’

 Adjunct Professor of Accounting